-The summary is organized into two main sections (revenue and appropriations) with columns for each of the major fund source groups.
+The summary is organized into two main sections (revenue and appropriations) with

+The Legislative Finance Division typically posts (on our website) a series of reports at each step of the budget review process.
+Legislators, staff, and the general public can request custom columns for each of the major fund source groups.
 The appropriation categories are Agency Operations, Statewide Operations, Capital Infrastructure, and Fund Transfers followed by a section for Permanent Fund appropriations.

 Each category has a subsection for current year and supplemental (prior year) appropriations.
-The major fund group columns consist of Unrestricted General Funds, Designated General Funds, Other State Funds and Federal Funds (see Fund Group definitions on page 63).
+The major fund group columns consist of Unrestricted General Funds, Designated General Funds, Other State Funds and Federal Funds (see Fund Group definitions in the "Fund Sources & Fund Groups" section in this publication).